b-social/asdf-cljfmt/README.md

 Copyright © 2023 Kroo Bank Ltd.

 This library and source code are available under the terms of the MIT licence.
-A full copy of the licence file is provided in the `LICENCE` file of the source code.
+A full copy of the licence file is provided in the `LICENSE` file of the source code.